 The Bush administration used more emollient justifications.
 It preferred to talk about fighting terror, the spread of markets and democracies, freedom, overthrowing tyranny, liberating women etc. Thirteen years later the Middle East is much closer to Ledeen’s proposals, but still the US and its allies continue to pour weapons and bombs into the region.

 Since 25 March, Saudi Arabia has been leading some of the most reactionary regimes in the Middle East in a bombing campaign in Yemen in an attempt to defeat the rebels from the Houthi movement, which is supposedly backed by Iran.
 The Saudi bombers and weapons were supplied mostly by the US and Britain, both of which have been providing behind-the-scenes support for Operation Decisive Storm.

-There’s a kind of symmetry there at least, however illogical and immoral it might seem to those who seek to impose logic and morality on the tortuous twists and turns of the wars of the 21st century.
+There’s a kind of symmetry there, however illogical and immoral it might seem to those who seek to impose logic and morality on the tortuous twists and turns of the wars of the 21st century.
 But there is nothing moral about what Saudi Arabia is doing in Yemen.

 The advocates of cauldronisation will no doubt be pleased with this outcome, but it is difficult to see how the transformation of Yemen into another Middle Eastern catastrophe benefits anyone else.